 The proposed structure was subjected to compressive loading in both the x and y directions in the numerical analysis, and the structure was placed between two rigid plates.
-A displacement control condition is considered in the simulation.
+A displacement control condition was considered in the simulation.
 Boundary conditions applied to the cellular structure under loading in the y-direction are shown in Fig.11.
-According to this figure for simulation the experimental procedure, the bottom rigid plate is completely fixed, and the upper rigid plate is set to move only in the y-direction and in other directions is set to fix.
+The bottom rigid plate was completely fixed, and the upper rigid plate was set to move only in the y-direction and in other directions was set to be fixed.